Mother Stole 12-Year-Old Son’s Hard-Earned Money and Accused Him of Lying

 OP was stunned his parents would ever do this to him, and by the time he snapped to his senses, his dad had dragged him out and locked him in his bedroom.
 He was confined to his room for an entire day and was only allowed outside the next day.

 After coming out, he saw his parents behaving normally.
-He knew something was up so he screamed his lungs out, asking them to return his money but his mother chimed in and said, "What money?
+He knew something was up, so he said, "I started my day by screaming and crying," asking them to return his money, but his mother chimed in and questioned, "What money?
 You are always lying about having money."

 OP was confused when she said this, and it hurt him to think anybody witnessing all of this would assume something was off with him.
 However, the boy never gave up asking for his money.

 To his disbelief, his parents gaslighted him, saying he was imagining things.
-They accused him of lying and even claimed it was he who tried to steal from them.
+They accused him of lying and claimed he tried stealing from them.
+Reddit users who read OP's story shared their thoughts on the matter.

-Meanwhile, Redditor IntheDogBog recounted their mom rummaging through their bags for the money they got from gifts and babysitting.
+Meanwhile, someone else recounted their mom rummaging through their bags for the money they got from gifts and babysitting.
 "Ugh.
 I HATE parents trying to control money.
 THIS IS THE WORST," the person said, adding:

 "I always had my money, I just wasn't allowed to use it, or she would take at most 25 dollars."